allanrssantos/allanrssantos/README.md

 👋 Hi, I’m @Allan Santos

-👀 I’m interested in projects in the Angular framework.
+👀 I’m interested in projects in the Angular framework and Python.

-🌱 I’m currently learning Angular.

-💞️ I’m looking to collaborate on projects aimed at the finacial market.
+🌱 I am currently studying Python, SQL and AWS, where I will seek certification.

 📫 How to reach me allans@brq.com or allan_soares@me.com